vessels-tech/papers/mywell/paper/paper.md

 BJs also noted that they saw how MyWell can be used to help with crop planning, and understanding their household and farm water needs.
 Finally, BJs and researchers alike liked that the data stored in MyWell is secure and isn't going to get lost very easily, and it's now shareable with just about anyone.

-One area MyWell needs improvement is in its langauge selection, which is currently only English.
+One area MyWell needs improvement is in its language selection, which is currently only English.
 Every survey mentioned the need for a Hindi version of MyWell.
 Some users also found it difficult to see and understand the graphs, and asked for changes to be made to make the graphs more easily read on devices with small screens.

 The field trials demonstrated MyWell Mobile to work as expected when recording new readings.
 In areas of low connectivity, users were able to save readings locally on the device, and submit them when they later regained connectivity.